-The study enrolled 18 healthy, 18-45 year old HIV-uninfected, non-pregnant, sexually abstinent women who were using adequate contraception.
-Women were randomized to one of two study regimens in a 2:1 ratio.
-The IVR was worn for approximately 28 consecutive days.
+The study enrolled 18 evaluable healthy, 18-45-year-old HIV-uninfected, non-pregnant, sexually abstinent women who were using adequate contraception.
+Women were randomized to one of two study regimens in a 2:1 ratio (low dose: original dose).
+The IVR was used continuously for approximately 28 consecutive days.

 Based on in vitro, in vivo, and ex vivo studies, VCV (MK-4176) and MK-2048 show promise as topically- applied microbicides.
-The safety and acceptability of these agents alone and in combination were evaluated in the MTN-027 trial; however the optimal dose of MK-4176 and MK-2048 to achieve sufficient vaginal fluid concentrations for antiviral activity is unknown.
-Two different formulations of the MK-2048A combination IVR were developed and were evaluated in MTN-028 in an effort to inform in vitro and in vivo modeling to further optimize the drug release profiles of an IVR containing VCV and MK-2048 for use in future studies, including the potential development of a combination antiretroviral/contraceptive ring.
-Safety data from MTN-027 will be considered in the analysis of MTN-028.
+The safety and acceptability of these agents alone and in combination were evaluated in the MTN-027 trial; however, the optimal dose of MK-4176 and MK-2048 to achieve sufficient vaginal fluid concentrations for antiviral activity is unknown.
+Two different formulations of the MK-2048A combination IVR were developed and evaluated in MTN-028 to inform in vitro and in vivo modeling to further optimize the drug release profiles of an IVR containing VCV and MK-2048 for use in future studies, including the potential development of a combination antiretroviral/contraceptive ring.

 US Eunice Kennedy Shriver National Institute of Child Health and Human Development